Recon

 Maybe give this a shot https://dl.packetstormsecurity.net/papers/attack/root3.pdf

-Enumerate missing patches on a windows machine with msf
+Enumerate missing patches on a windows machine

 post/windows/gather/enum_patches